-- difficulty transitioning customers and other business relationships to our company; - problems unifying management following a transaction; - the loss of key employees from our existing or acquired businesses; - intensified competition from other companies seeking to expand sales and market share during the integration period; - · diversion of management's attention to the assimilation of the technology and personnel of acquired businesses or new product or service lines; and - difficulties in coordinating geographically disparate organizations and corporate cultures and integrating management personnel with different business backgrounds.
+- difficulty transitioning customers and other business relationships to our company; - problems unifying management following a transaction; - the loss of key employees from our existing or acquired businesses; - · diversion of management's attention to the assimilation of the technology and personnel of acquired businesses or new product or service lines; and - difficulties in coordinating geographically disparate organizations and corporate cultures and integrating management personnel with different business backgrounds.

-These potential negative effects of an acquisition transaction could prevent us from realizing the benefits of such a transaction.
+These potential negative effects could prevent us from realizing the benefits of an acquisition transaction or other growth opportunity.
 In that event, our competitive position, revenues, revenue growth, results of operations and liquidity could be adversely affected, which could, in turn, adversely affect our share price and shareholder value.